Grapefruit Essential Oil

 Alywillow Essential Oil Safety Tenets:

 -Please NEVER consume or ingest essential oils.
 Some companies have promoted this practice, but the majority of seizures and fatalities due to essential oil use could have been avoided if the essential oils had been applied externally instead.
 Even if you consume essential oil without short-term side effects, it can still lead to long-term damage to your digestive system.
+Besides, essential oils absorb into your skin, body, and blood so quickly.
+There really is no need to ingest them.

 -Most essential oils should be avoided in the 1st trimester of pregnancy.
+Many should be avoided during your entire pregnancy.

 -Do not put undiluted essential oils in your bath.
+Dilute them first, using the Safe Dermal Dilution rate listed above.

 -If diffusing in your car, make sure the oil is a stimulant and not a sedative.